fharper/speakerkit/abstracts.md

 Developer Relations is all about helping developers be successful.
 Truth be told, it is essential to connect with your developer audience; the survival of your product and company depends on it.
 With growing expertise in this field, and more companies adopting a developer success approach, one problem remains: how do you measure success?
 Which metrics should you consider, and what Key Performance Indicator one should monitor?
 How do you listen to your community to ensure you are going in the right direction?
 What systems should you  put in place to help you scale, and be successful?
 We’ll answer those questions, and much more during this talk.

-### It’s a developers world: creating a developer relations culture
+### It’s a developers’ world: creating a developer relations culture

 Historically, developers only engaged behind the scenes by creating softwares.
 However, today, their role is evolving.
 They are steadily winning seats at the table, providing a bigger vision for the business, and taking the world by storm.